Strengthening the voice of students

 When you join the University of Plymouth, not only are you enrolling as a student, but you also become part of the University of Plymouth Students’ Union (UPSU) community.

-Any registered University of Plymouth student can vote in the Student Elections to decide who will be your 2024/25 Sabbatical Officer team.
+Any registered University of Plymouth student can vote in the Student Elections to decide who will be your strengthen the voice of students in 2025/26.

 There are four Sabbatical Officers: President, VP Education, VP Activities and VP Wellbeing & Diversity.
 Sabbatical Officers are full-time, paid representatives.
 These four students represent the voices of the entire student community at the University of Plymouth, campaign for change, and ultimately work to improve the student experience.